 Copyright © Nucleus Medical Media, Inc.

 This condition is diagnosed with blood tests.
 These tests measure the levels of triglycerides in the blood.
-The National Cholesterol Education Program advises that you have your lipids checked at least once every five years, starting at age 20.
-Also, the American Academy of Pediatrics recommends lipid screening for children at risk, such as those with a family history of hyperlipidemia or significant obesity.
+The National Cholesterol Education Program advises that you have your lipids checked at least once every 5 years, starting at age 20.
+Also, the American Academy of Pediatrics recommends lipid screening for children at risk, such as those with a family history of hyperlipidemia or significant obesity starting between 2 to 8 years old.
+The National Heart, Lung and Blood Institute recommends routine screening at 9 to 11 years old and again at 17 to 12 years old.

 Triglycerides may be part of a fasting lipid profile blood test including: